Rangisal/Cedit_Risk_Analysis/README.md

 - Naive Random Oversampling - the balanced accuracy score and the precision and recall scores as follows

 - SMOTE Oversampling - the balanced accuracy score and the precision and recall scores as follows

 - Undersampling - the balanced accuracy score and the precision and recall scores as follows

 - Combination (Over and Under) Sampling - the balanced accuracy score and the precision and recall scores as follows

 - Balanced Random Forest Classifier - the balanced accuracy score and the precision and recall scores as follows

 - Easy Ensemble AdaBoost Classifier - the balanced accuracy score and the precision and recall scores as follows

-There is a bulleted list that describes  of all six machine learning models (15 pt)

 # Summary: